 Welcome CSIT 101 Students!

-This site serves as an example for my CSIT 101 students of their final e-Portfolio website.
+This site serves as an example for my CSIT 101 students' final e-Portfolio website and a repository for my lecture notes.

-An ePortfolio is a high-impact educational practice that enables students to electronically collect their work over time, reflect upon their personal and academic growth, and share that work with others, such as professors, advisors, and potential employers.
+An ePortfolio is a high-impact educational practice that enables students to collect their work over time, reflect on their personal and academic growth, and share it with others, such as professors, advisors, and potential employers.
 For more information on high-impact educational practice, click here.

 We will be working on your ePortfolios throughout the entire semester.